The Bramson delay in the non-local Fisher-KPP equation: Introduction

-Second, we assume that $u_0$ is localized to be to the left of some point $x_0$:
+For the initial condition, we assume that $u_0$ is localized to the left of some point $x_0$:

-One may allow $u_0$ to have a ``fast" exponential decay rather than be compactly supported on the right but we recall that the front position asymptotics for solutions of (\ref{sep2704}) with $u_0$ that has a sufficiently slow exponential tail on the right is different from (\ref{sep2702}), see~\cite{Bramson78, Bramson83}.
+We expect our results to hold when $u_0$ has ``fast" exponential decay, that is, $u_0(x) e^{(1+\epsilon)x} \to 0$ as~$x\to 0$ for some $\epsilon>0$, rather than compactly supported on the right.
+However, we recall that the front position asymptotics for solutions of (\ref{sep2704}) with $u_0$ that has a sufficiently slow exponential tail on the right is different from (\ref{sep2702}), see~\cite{Bramson78, Bramson83}.